shakedo/cloud-blender/README.md

       - ./examples/hpcs_uswest_az2.json for HPCS US-West-AZ2 credentials.
       - ./examples/aws_east_1.json for AWS US-EAST-1 credentials.

-   These JSONs are used as inputs to the ``createREgionContext`` function.
+   These JSONs are used as inputs to the ``createRegionContext`` function.
 For example, ./examples/config_example.json Please also create a key pair on each region and hard code it in the test files, where keyName is used.